- 01 How to Install, Initialize and Partition SSD

 Further Reading: Free Up Disk Space on Windows 8

 What's Eating Up SSD Space

 There's nothing worse than running out of space.
-The following steps can help you figure out what's taking up space on your SSD in Windows 10.
+The following steps can help you figure out what is taking up space on my SSD in Windows 10.

 Step 1.
 Go to "Start > Settings > Storage".

 Step 2.
 In the Storage window, you’ll get a view of the space usage situations on all your drives and partitions as shown in the image below:

 Step 3.
 Select the SSD, often it includes C drive.
 Click on it to see what’s taking up the most space on the partition.

 You have figured out what's taking up space on your SSD, follow the tried-and-true solutions to free up SSD space.